reTHINK-project/specs/service-framework/syncher.md

 * observers: array of Hyperty instances that are invited to be an observer of the new Data Object

 * initialData: data that is used to initialise the new Data Object

+* store (optional): if true the object is stored in the runtime and by a data backup service.

 * return: Promise to a new Reporter.
 The reporter can be accepted or rejected by the PEP